gpac/zenbuild/README.md

 Create custom script build
 --------------------------

-You can also create a standalone build script for a particular package (and its dependencies) to integrate in your project:
+You can also create a standalone build script for a particular set of packages (and their dependencies) to integrate in your project:
 ```
-$ ./make-extra.sh gpac > build_gpac.sh
+$ ./make-extra.sh gpac ffmpeg libsdl2 > build_gpac.sh
 ```

 You can now integrate build_gpac.sh in your project, and invoke it this way: